AhilJ/AngularQuiz/README.md

 Made by Teodor Birca / http://www.softacid.net/scripts

-#run locally
+#Installation
 You need to have installed Node.js
 1.Open a terminal (CMD in windows) cd /server and run npm install
 2. node server.js
 3. open  a browser at http://localhost:3000
 4. If you have any problem don't hesitate to contact me :)
-<h2>This was just a simple funny task is not intended for production puprose</h2>
+<h3>This was just a simple funny task is not intended for production puprose</h3>